According to a recent salary survey by the Institution of Chemical Engineers (IChemE), graduate starting salaries are in the region of £29,500.

 Salaries vary according to location, sector, size and the nature of the industry and are dependent on chartered status.
-Salaries in oil and contracting, for example, are likely to be higher than in other areas.

 Working hours are typically 9am to 5pm, possibly with some extra hours.
 Jobs in processing and manufacturing may involve shift work, including evenings and weekends.